+7. Communicates effectively.
 RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points In many places, language In general, language Language clearly and obscures meaning. does not interfere with effectively communicates communication. ideas.
 May at times be Grammar, syntax, or nuanced and eloquent. other errors are Errors are not distracting distracting or repeated. or frequent, although Errors are minimal.
 Style Little evidence of there may be some is appropriate for proofreading.
 Style is problems with more audience. inconsistent or difficult aspects of style inappropriate. and voice.
 Organization is clear; transitions between ideas Work is unfocused and Basic organization is enhance presentation. poorly organized; lacks apparent; transitions Consistent use of logical connection of connect ideas, although appropriate format. ideas.
 Format is absent, they may be mechanical.
-Few problems with other inconsistent, or Format is appropriate components of distracting. although at times presentation. inconsistent.
-Few sources are cited or All sources are cited and used correctly.
-Most sources are cited used correctly, and used correctly. demonstrating Final product/piece does understanding of not communicate the Final product/piece economic, legal, and intended issue or goal. communicates the social issues involved intended issue or goal in with the use of a general manner. information.
-Final and dual ( Final product/piece communicates the intended issue or goal effectively.
-1
+Few problems with other inconsistent, or Format is appropriate components of distracting. although at times presentation.
+Face accuracy are altered as inconsistent.
+All sources are sited and Few sources are cited or Mast sources are sited All sources are cited and used correctly.
+Most sources are cited used correctly, Final product/piece doce and used correctly. demonstrating Final product/piece does not communicate the Final product/piece understanding of Final product/piece communicates the economic, legal, and social issues involved intended issue or goal. intended issue or goal in with the use of a general manner. information. illioilliadoll.
+Final product/piece communicates the intended issue or goal effectively. - /